Time as a Control Dimension in Robot Learning

-Our large-scale simulation evaluations with 2000 random configurations per task and time ratio further confirmed these trends (Fig.~\ref{fig:Exp1_efficiency}(B)).
-While the vanilla RL baseline remained static behaviors without any adaptation abilities to different time schedules, the time-aware policy strictly adhered to schedule time with an average mismatch below 0.6\,s across all time ratios.
-When the time ratio was set to 1, the time-aware policy used 25\% less time, while maintaining the original success rate ($>99\%$).
+Large-scale simulation over 2,000 randomized configurations per task and time ratio confirmed the same pattern (Fig.~\ref{fig:Exp1_efficiency}(B)).
+The vanilla policy exhibited essentially fixed behavior and could not adapt to different schedules.
+In contrast, the time-aware policy tracked the target timing with an average mismatch below 0.6\,s across all time ratios.
+At $tr=1$, it used 25\% less time than the vanilla policy while maintaining the original success rate ($>99\%$).
 Relative to the time-optimal policy, it achieved 32\% lower instability at similar efficiency.
-As the time ratio decreased, the policy used the additional time to act cautiously, ensuring the instability stays below the designated threshold.
+As the time ratio decreased, the policy used the additional time to act more cautiously and kept instability below the designated threshold.
 These results show that explicit time awareness improves not only how quickly tasks are completed under urgency, but also how precisely and effectively time is used during execution.

-\mysubsubsection{Adaptive stability and environmental robustness} We next examined whether time awareness improves generalization and stability under environment changes that were not seen during training.
-To create realistic train vs. test mismatch, we modified each real-world setup to require more delicate operations for task success.
-Using the same three task families, we introduced modifications that created substantial mismatches between training and deployment conditions.
-Specifically, in the cube placing task, we replaced the box container with another small cube to form the cube stacking task.
-In the granular media pouring task, we replaced the box container with a same-size cup and increased the number of granular particles from 1 to 40.
-All the training process used only 1 particle.
-In the drawer opening task, we added 2\,kg of additional weight to the drawer to simulate heavier and unseen loads.
-These changes altered object dynamics, contact friction, and actuator impedance, which introduce large-sim-to-real discrepancies.
+\mysubsubsection{Adaptive stability and environmental robustness} We next test whether explicit time awareness improves stability and generalization under environment changes not seen during training.
+To create realistic train vs. test mismatch, we modified each real-world setup to require more delicate and robust behavior.
+In cube placing, we replaced the target box with another cube to create cube stacking.
+In granular pouring, we replaced the box with a same-sized cup and increased the number of particles from 1 during training to 40 at test time.
+In drawer opening, we added 2\,kg to the drawer to simulate heavier and unseen loads.
+These changes altered contact dynamics, friction, and actuator load, producing substantial sim-to-real discrepancies.